-- 1. When native video interface is selected, s_axis_video_aclk and s_axis_video_aresetn are removed from the HDMI 1.4/2.0 Transmitter Subsystem interface ports. - 2. video_clk is generated by Video PHY Controller LogiCORE IP Product Guide (PG230) [Ref 22]. - 3.
-When native video interface is selected, there is no hardware reset.
+- 1. When native video interface is selected, s_axis_video_aclk and s_axis_video_aresetn are removed from the HDMI 1.4/2.0 Transmitter Subsystem interface ports. - 2. video_clk is generated by Video PHY Controller LogiCORE IP Product Guide (PG230) [Ref 23]. - 3.
+When native video interface is selected, there is no hardware reset. - 4.
+You must provide the correct video timing information.
+You can choose to use Xilinx Video Timing Controller (vtc) or design your own vtc module to generate the timing control signals for native video interface.